todogroup/todogroup.org/content/en/about.md

 # About the group

-Open Source initiatives within organizations facee many challenges, such as:
+Open Source initiatives within organizations face many challenges, such as:

 * Educating developers to good open source practices
 * Building policies and infrastructure around the open source projects that matters to them